What will I learn?

 - Continuous in situ methods for gases, particulates and flow monitoring

-- Gas composition calculations.
+- Gas composition calculations and uncertainty estimation.

 The 2017 course programme and leaflet will be available approximately 3 months prior to the course.
 However, you can view and download the 2016 course details for further information by clicking the course leaflet and course programme link.